CalvinRodo/Resume/resume.md

 - Developed a plan to upgrade a CCG's Mission planning and timetracking software from Delphi 7 to .Net
 - Managed a team of two consultants and two developers
 - Developed a web portal for Sea Going Personel to view leave balances and training taken using Asp.Net Core v1.1
-- Evaluated an RFP for hiring two consultants (~$500,000)
+- Evaluated RFPs

 **ESDC (IITB) Solution Delivery Services** \
 **Acting Team Leader** *March 2015 to June 2015*

 - Organized a monthly Developer Community of Practice (Dev COP) meeting
-- Gave talks to Dev COP on various subjects including but not limited to:
+- Presented to the Dev COP on various subjects including but not limited to:
 >- Automated Unit Testing Techniques and tools
 >- Build Automation
 >- Static Analysis Tools (JavaScript, .Net, Java)